QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 Improving classifier performance:
 - Does deep learning has any advantages in the fraud detection domain?
 - Area of improvement: The temporal and sequential nature of transactions is important as humans develop habitual behaviours, where patterns of expenditure on certain goods, shops, brands, amounts can be observed over a period.
+Fraud is typically carried out repeatedly using the same CHD/payment card until it is blocked.
+It is therefore important that these sequence frauds that occur over a time period are detected as early as possible.
+There are only a few methods that describe this issue and these use statistics that are aggregated over time to improve their performance.
+It is suggested that more advanced time series modelling approaches may yield better real-world performance.

 Conclusion:
 - The top-ranking method uses human written rules, three methods are based on neural networks, two use decision tree/random forest and one uses a semi-supervised method based on cluster profiling.